 Payments designated as not alimony.
 You and your spouse can designate that otherwise qualifying payments are not alimony.
 You do this by including a provision in your divorce or separation instrument that states the payments are not deductible as alimony by you and are excludable from your spouse's income.
-For this purpose, any instrument (written statement) signed by both of you that makes this designation and that refers to a previous written separation agreement is treated as a written separation agreement (and therefore a divorce or separation instrument).
+For this purpose, any instrument (written statement) signed by both of you that makes this designation and that refers to a previous written separation agreement (and therefore a divorce or separation instrument).
 If you are subject to temporary support orders, the designation must be made in the original or a later temporary support order.